Patients and the public can get involved at King's by taking part in consultations on large projects that are either led by or affect the hospital.

 - lifts to all platforms

-In 2008/09 we campaigned with local stakeholders to save the South London Line (SLL) which ran between Victoria and London Bridge stations and was a key transport link for King’s patients and staff.
-In response, Transport for London (TfL) carried out a review of the service.
+We campaigned with local stakeholders to save the South London Line (SLL), which ran between Victoria and London Bridge, and was a key transport link for King’s patients and staff.

 King's Governors continue to meet with Network Rail and TfL to identify ways in which future rail franchises can ensure Denmark Hill retains key train services.